Hyperledger Project Charter

 4. Technical Steering Committee (“TSC”)

-ii.
-Steady State: After the Startup Period, there shall be a nomination and election period for electing Contributors or Maintainers to the TSC.
-The TSC voting members shall consist of eleven (11) elected Contributors or Maintainers chosen by the Active Contributors.
+i.
+There shall be an annual nomination and election period for electing Contributors or Maintainers to the TSC.
+The TSC voting members shall consist of fifteen (15) elected Contributors or Maintainers chosen by the Active Contributors.
 An Active Contributor is defined as any Contributor who has had a contribution accepted into the codebase during the prior twelve (12) months.
-The TSC shall approve the process and timing for nominations and elections held on an annual basis.
+The TSC shall approve the process and timing for nominations and elections.

 b.
 TSC projects generally will involve Maintainers and Contributors: